What Is MCP?

 - Slack/Discord — Model sends messages or reads channels

-Developers and power users run multiple MCP servers so a single model session can access many tools.
+Developers and power users run multiple MCP servers so a single model session can access many tools at once.

 MCP vs. Function Calling vs. Plugins